m-alex17/HybridAnalysis/README.md

 # hybrid
 This is an automated test oracle to find energy defects of android applications implemented on top of the soot framework.
 This tool combines static and dynamic analysis in order to find energy defects related to CPU, GPS, Sensors, Screen, WiFiLock and WakeLock.
-There is Three main patterns:
+Three main patterns are investigated:
 Resource Leak
 Screen defects
 Update rate of Sensors